 - if you are driving above the posted speed limit by up to 9 kilometres per hour, the vehicle's speed will display followed by a ‘slow down’ message

-- if you are driving more than 10 kilometres per hour or more above the posted speed limit, only a ‘slow down’ message will display.
+- if you are driving at 10 kilometres per hour or more above the posted speed limit, only a ‘slow down’ message will display.

 The purpose of monitors is to alert you to your speed, not to issue infringement notices.